How do I take pancreatic enzyme replacement therapy?

 It is best to take the capsules whole as they work better this way.
 If you find it hard to swallow the capsules, speak to your doctor, nurse or dietitian.
 There may be smaller capsules available.
 You will have to take more of these to make up the dose.

-You can open the capsules and mix the granules inside with a teaspoon of cold, soft, acidic food such as smooth apple sauce, fruit puree, apricot jam or yoghurt.
-Swallow this straight away, then rinse your mouth with a small amount of a cool drink.
+• Swallow this straight away, then rinse your mouth with a small amount of a cool drink.
 This is to make sure you swallow all the granules.
-Do not chew the granules.
-If the granules are not swallowed quickly, or get stuck between your teeth or dentures, they can cause mouth ulcers.
+If the granules are not swallowed completely, they might get stuck around your gums or mouth and could cause ulcers.

 Questions about PERT?